Part 1: Chapter 1

 “How long have you worked here?”
 I asked.

-She didn’t reply right away, she was typing on her phone.
+She didn’t reply right away, as she was typing on her impressive latest model of a blackberry.
 “I have worked for Mr. Montgomery for five years.”

 The doors opened and she stepped out of the elevator and I followed her into a large room with a long white marble table, and twelve black chairs, the large windows that lined the walls were tinted, but you could still see the city out of them.